-The proteomics facility, managed by Mariette Matondo, is part of the Structural Mass Spectrometry and Proteomics Unit directed by Julia Chamot-Rooke.
+The proteomics facility, headed by Mariette Matondo, is part of the Structural Mass Spectrometry and Proteomics Unit directed by Julia Chamot-Rooke.
 The overall objective of the platform is to develop innovative bottom-up proteomics strategies to address protein function, regulation and dynamic interactions, in particular in the context of infectious diseases.
 Our collaborators benefit from the expertise of the staff, as well as state-of-the-art instrumentation, including the latest generation of high speed, high-resolution mass spectrometers (Orbitrap), and bioinformatics tools.
 The proteomics analyses provided by the platform include:

 - Identification of low abundant proteins in complex biological matrices

 Analyses can be performed either as research collaboration or service.
 Prior to starting the project, an experimental design is defined and the staff provides advice on sample preparation.
 Results are further provided after a bioinformatic analysis of the data.

 If you have any suggestion on how we can improve our service, please do not hesitate to contact us: Reclamation / Suggestions